yetzt/node-phn/readme.md

 ### decode support

-phn can decode various charsets via the `decode` option when `iconv` is available
+phn can decode various charsets via the `decode` option when `iconv-lite` is available

 > `npm i iconv-lite`